andyweizhao/capsule_text_classification/README.md

 python ./main.py -- model_type capsule-A --learning_rate 0.001
 ```

 The main functions are already in this repository.
-The next update will including more detailed instructions.
 For any questions, you can report issue here.

 # Performance on Reuters-Multilabel dataset